401(k) vs. IRA: what’s the difference?

 Roth IRA or 401(k): the pros and cons

-Here’s a pros and cons table that explains the key advantages and disadvantages of IRAs and 401(k)s...
+Here’s a list of pros and cons that explain the main advantages and disadvantages of IRAs, 401(k)s, et al.

 Self-directed IRAs allow designated third parties to make all your investment decisions for you.